All Episodes

 And there were two things about that debate.

-The ponytail guy says, When and which one of you are going to treat us like your children and start taking care of us.
+The ponytail guy says, when and which one of you are going to treat us like your children and start taking care of us?

-And Clinton made a beeline.
+And Clinton made a B line.

-He all had handheld mics.
+They all had handheld mics.

 Clinton made a B line to the guy.